labex-labs/open-source-labs/python/python-mastery/lab-ex9-4-circular-and-dynamic-module-imports/en/step3.md

     return formatter_cls()
 ```

-Save the file and test if the program still works:
+After making these changes, save the file.
+Then, let's test if the program still works.
+We'll run the `stock.py` script.

 ```bash
 python3 stock.py
 ```

-You should see the program running correctly.
-Let's inspect the contents of the `_formats` dictionary to understand how the registration works:
+If the program runs correctly, it means our changes haven't broken anything.
+Now, let's take a look at the contents of the `_formats` dictionary to see how the registration works.

 ```bash
 python3 -c "from structly.tableformat.formatter import TableFormatter; print(TableFormatter._formats)"
 ```

-You should see output showing the registered formatters:
+You should see output like this:

 ```
 {'text': <class 'structly.tableformat.formats.text.TextTableFormatter'>, 'csv': <class 'structly.tableformat.formats.csv.CSVTableFormatter'>, 'html': <class 'structly.tableformat.formats.html.HTMLTableFormatter'>}
 ```

-This confirms that our subclasses are being registered correctly.
-However, we still have the imports in the middle of the file.
-In the next step, we'll fix that with dynamic imports.
+This output confirms that our subclasses are being registered correctly in the `_formats` dictionary.
+However, we still have some imports in the middle of the file.
+In the next step, we'll fix this issue using dynamic imports.